abrolon87/abrolon87.github.io/_posts/2021-02-27-setting_up_a_django_project.markdown

 ### Create the database

 Now I am going to create the database.
-Again, with the virtual environment still active, I do this by running
+Again, with the virtual environment still active, I do this by running:

 ```python manage.py migrate```